JasonEl1/take-a-break/README.md

 ### Quick setup (MacOS)

-Open the `take-a-break` folder after downloading and run the following command in the terminal: `bash setup.sh`
+Open the `take-a-break` folder after downloading and run the following command in the terminal: `./setup.sh`

 Enter the alias you want to use for this tool.
 I personally use it as `work` This creates an alias named `work` or whatever else you decide to use in your .zshrc file.
 You can now use `work` (or your alternative chosen alias) followed by the appropriate commands to use the tool.